rodalton/call-analytics/README.md

 Open the `manifest.yml` file and update.
 Include the names of the IBM Cloud services created above.
 Change the application name and other values as required.

 ### 6. Push the web-app to IBM Cloud
-Using the IBM Cloud CLI, push the web-app to IBM Cloud
+Using the IBM Cloud CLI, push the web-app to IBM Cloud.
+From a terminal window or command prompt, configure the CLI to use the correct API endpoint, login to IBM Cloud then push the app.
 ```
 bx api
 bx login